HL7/fhir-udap-security-ig/input/pagecontent/b2b.md

       <td><code>subject_name</code></td>
       <td><span class="label label-warning">conditional</span></td>
       <td>
-        String containing the human readable name of the human requestor; required when applicable; omit if request was not triggered by human action.
+        String containing the human readable name of the human or non-human requestor; required if known.
       </td>
     </tr>
     <tr>
       <td><code>subject_id</code></td>
       <td><span class="label label-warning">conditional</span></td>
       <td>
-        String containing a unique identifier for the human requestor; required if known when the <code>subject_name</code> parameter is present.
-For US Realm, the value of the string <strong>SHALL</strong> be the subject's individual National Provider Identifier (NPI); omit for subjects who have not been assigned an NPI.
+        String containing a unique identifier for the requestor; required if known for human requestors when the <code>subject_name</code> parameter is present.
+For US Realm, the value <strong>SHALL</strong> be the subject's individual National Provider Identifier (NPI); omit for non-human requestors and for requestors who have not been assigned an NPI.
+See Section 5.2.1.2 below for the preferred format of the identifier value string.
       </td>
     </tr>
     <tr>
       <td><code>subject_role</code></td>
       <td><span class="label label-warning">conditional</span></td>
       <td>
-        String containing a code identifying the role of the human requestor; required if known when the <code>subject_name</code> parameter is present.
-For US Realm, trust communities <strong>SHOULD</strong> constrain the allowed values, and are encouraged to draw from the National Uniform Claim Committee (NUCC) Provider Taxonomy Code Set, but are not required to do so to be considered conformant.
+        String containing a code identifying the role of the requestor; required if known for human requestors when the <code>subject_name</code> parameter is present.
+For US Realm, trust communities <strong>SHOULD</strong> constrain the allowed values and formats, and are encouraged to draw from the National Uniform Claim Committee (NUCC) Provider Taxonomy Code Set, but are not required to do so to be considered conformant.
+See Section 5.2.1.2 below for the preferred format of the code value string.
       </td>
     </tr>
     <tr>